 - 1. If only one ribbon is worn, the ribbon shall be worn centered 1/4" above the nameplate. - 2.
 If more than one ribbon is worn, a ribbon bar shall be utilized.
 The ribbon bar shall be worn centered 1/4" above the nameplate.
 Multicolor ribbons are worn with the bolder color nearest to the center of the wearer's chest. - 3.
 Ribbons will be worn in order of most significant to least significant, with the most significant ribbon on top closest to the center of the chest as follows: Medal of Valor, Purple Heart, Medal of Merit, Medal of Commendation, Unit Citation, Chief's Commendation, Top Ten Shooter (Marksmanship Award), Professional Image, Fit-Check. - 4.
-If a ribbon has more than one color, the ribbon shall be displayed with the darkest color $\frac{241}{7/21}$ displayed towards the center of the chest.
+If a ribbon has more than one color, the ribbon shall be displayed with the darkest color $\frac{243}{10/20}$ displayed towards the center of the chest.

 - 5. Subsequent ribbons awarded of any category will be signified by service stars.
 Up to four stars may be attached to the ribbon. - a.
 Attachments (stars or an oak leaf) are worn centered in ribbon. - b.
 One star represents a second award of that ribbon. - c.
 Two starts represent a third award of that ribbon. - d.
 Three starts represent a fourth award of that ribbon. - e.
 Four stars represent a fifth award of that ribbon. - 6.
 Upon being awarded six or more of the same ribbon, the stars shall be removed and an oak leaf shall be attached to the ribbon.
 No attachments will be worn beyond a single oak leaf. - 7.
 Medal of Valor ribbon is worn by itself with the gold frame, centered separately 1/4" above the other ribbons. - 8.
-CALEA pin is worn 1/4" centered above all ribbons.
+CALEA pin is worn 1/4" centered above all ribbons. - 9.
+Ribbons awarded by outside agencies and approved for wear by the Chief of Police shall be worn in the lowest order of precedent, below all department issued ribbons.